-Plan name (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted-average exercise price of outstanding options, warrants and rights (\$) (c) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) December 31, 2020 April 12, 2021 December 31, 2020 April 12, 2021 December 31, 2020 April 12, 2021 Equity compensation plans approved by stockholders 2016 Equity and Incentive Compensation Plan 1,170,885 (1) 2,008,158 (2) \$ - \$ 4,779,951 (3) 1,761,329 (3) Total full-value awards - all plans (4) 2,447,994 3,338,729
+Plan name (a) Number of sec issued upon outstanding warrants a curities to be exercise of g options, (b) Weighted-a exercise pr outstanding of warrants and ice of options. (c) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) December 31, 2020 April 12, 2021 December 31, 2020 April 12, 2021 December 31, 2020 April 12, 2021 Equity compensation plans approved by stockholders 2016 Equity and Incentive Compensation Plan 1,170,885 ( 1) 2,008,158 (2) \$ \$ 5 - 4,779,951 (3) 1,761,329 (3) Total full-value awards - all plans (4) 2,447,994 3,338,729

-- Includes 206,963 shares issuable following vesting of outstanding RSUs and 963,922 shares issuable following vesting of outstanding PRSUs.
-No weighted-average exercise price information is shown in column (b) because these awards do not have an exercise price. - Includes 454,871 shares issuable following vesting of outstanding RSUs and 1,553,287 shares issuable following vesting of outstanding PRSUs.
+- (1) Includes 206,963 shares issuable following vesting of outstanding RSUs and 963,922 shares issuable following vesting of outstanding PRSUs.
+No weighted-average exercise price information is shown in column (b) because these awards do not have an exercise price. - (2) Includes 454,871 shares issuable following vesting of outstanding RSUs and 1,553,287 shares issuable following vesting of outstanding PRSUs.
 No weighted-average exercise price information is shown in column (b) because these awards do not have an exercise price. - Under the 2016 Equity and Incentive Compensation Plan (without considering changes made by the proposed amended and restated 2016 Equity and Incentive Compensation Plan), any option or SAR granted reduces the available number of shares on a one-to-one basis and any other types of stock awards granted reduces the available number of shares on a two-to-one basis.
 Includes shares available for issuance through grants of options, SARs, restricted stock, RSUs or other stock awards.
 These numbers do not include the additional 1,500,000 shares that stockholders are being asked to approve for issuance under the amended and restated 2016 Equity and Incentive Compensation Plan at the 2021 Annual Meeting of Stockholders. - Full-value awards outstanding under the 2016 Equity and Incentive Compensation Plan include RSAs, RSUs and PRSUs.